WebAssembly/component-model/design/mvp/JS-Explainer.md

 # WebAssembly Components JS-API Explainer

-This explainer describes how WebAssembly Components (hereafter 'components') can be used from JS.
+This explainer describes how WebAssembly Components (hereafter 'components' and _not_ [web components](../high-level/FAQ.md#how-do-webassembly-components-relate-to-web-components)) can be used from JS in supported runtimes.

 See the [reference](./JS-Reference.md) for an in-depth walkthrough.